WEIU-TV

-WEIU-TV (channel 51) is an educational independent television station licensed to Charleston, Illinois, United States.
-It is owned by Eastern Illinois University (EIU) alongside campus radio station WEIU (88.9 FM).
-The two stations share studios on the EIU campus in Charleston; WEIU-TV's transmitter is located near Humboldt, Illinois.
+WEIU-TV (channel 51) was an educational television station in Charleston, Illinois, United States.
+Owned by Eastern Illinois University (EIU), it shared studios with campus radio station WEIU (88.9 FM) at Buzzard Hall on the EIU campus on 9th Street in Charleston; WEIU-TV's transmitter was located near Humboldt, Illinois.
+WEIU-TV's coverage area extended south to Effingham, north to Champaign, west to Decatur, and east to Terre Haute, Indiana.